maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_panel/README.md

 ## Requirements

 - You need to supply your own MariaDB/MySQL database.
 See the role vars below for available parameters
 - This role requires root access.
-Make sure it is run with `become: true`
+Make sure it is run with `become: true` or equivalent

 ### Distribution and PHP